Learn how the Libraries help History Day students connect to librarians and resources for their projects.

 Back to top

 Wilson Library welcomes school groups of 6th-12th grade students for research visits during most of the academic year.
 Students can research using books and the University's electronic databases while they are on campus.
 Undergraduate and graduate student research guides will help students during their visits.
+Learn how to find books, articles, and primary sources for History Day at Wilson Library.

 - Visits are limited to 70 students at a time.
 Larger groups must be broken up into separate visits.